MonoidMusician/blog/sources/runtimes.md

+What is a runtime?

+For a lot of programming needs, data/objects in a programming language can be treated as mathematical objects.
+What distinguishes mathematical/logical objects is that they are deterministic^[Arguably [choice operators](https://en.wikipedia.org/wiki/Choice_function) are a source of nondeterminism in mathematical logic, but it is different than programming languages.], immutable, eternal, time-invariant: they exist without reference to time, without referential identity, without reference to anything but their logical relationships to each other.
+They just exist (in theory) and they will never change – which means you do not need to keep track of time, sequencing, concurrency, any of those things.

+Not all _programming_ objects will behave like this, but it is a useful perspective to take.
+It is the functional programming perspective.

+A runtime, then, is what you add to this conception to produce a runnable, usable, interactive, rich programming language.

+A runtime is responsible for implementing programming language semantics (whether they are specified elsewhere or just by implementation and convention), for managing memory (through a garbage collector ([GC]{t=}) or reference counting or some combination).

+A runtime also includes:

+- external APIs you can hook into (often communicating with the [OS]{t=} or with other runtimes or programs on the same runtime)
+- observable details like referential identity and exceptions that do not correspond to pure functions and may not even be guaranteed
+- concurrency, be it a single-threaded event loop or access to processor-level multithreading (usually mediated by the [OS]{t=})
+- performance guarantees and oddities^[Everyone complains about laziness in Haskell being tricky to reason about, but I think this is true about runtime performance of all runtimes: Erlang has its own details that you have to get to know when you run into issues or need greater performance.
+Programming languages are complex and none are free from surprises and deep dark lore.]

+These are the interesting bits!

-Every^[citation needed] language is Turing-complete, but this is a list of the things you can do that arenʼt about computing numbers or reading and writing bytes: the capabilities of different runtime systems for languages.
+Every^[citation needed] language is Turing-complete, but this is a list of the things you can do that arenʼt about computing numbers or reading and writing bytes: the capabilities of different runtime systems for different languages.

 ## Runtimes